eurekasfray/notes/version-control/coin.md

 * A *revision* refers to any submitted change to the file.
 After an update is accepted and processed by the revision control system, each change to the file is referred to as a revision.

-  * A revision has the following associated concepts:

 * A *revision number* is an identification number.
 Each revision is assigned a revision number.
 From a technical aspect, a revision number is assigned to the patch list of a revision.

-    A *patch* is a structure of information that represents the difference found between the head and an update.
+* A *patch* is a structure of information that represents the difference found between the head and an update.
 A patch is produced from a difference between the head and an update.
 When an update is submitted, it is differenced against the head.
 The differences found are stored as patches.

   As its name describes, a patch is used to "patch up" a revision during the reconstruction process.
 A patch contains two key pieces of information that are needed for reconstruction: The calculated difference between two corresponding source characters; and the index location of the corresponding characters.
 Patches are represented as patch encodings.
 A patch encoding is a structure that consists of all needed key pieces of information.
 A comprehensive summary of a patch encoding is shown in the following:

-    Patch encoding format
+  Patch notation format

-      diff@index
+  * `diff@index`

   Example

       History:   Hello -> Hallo
       Index:     0 1 2 3 4